 Corrupted .htaccess – Try with “default” clean .htaccess file.
 I have kept default within quotation marks as, unless permalink structure is activated, WordPress needs no .htaccess.
 Random 500 Internal Server Error is very less likely to happen with a corrupted .htaccess file.

-File Permission Problem – Either CHMOD from the shell or right click on your sFTP / FTP to change the file permissions.
+File Permission Problem – Either CHMOD from the shell or right-click on your sFTP / FTP to change the file permissions.

-root/www.name-of-your-website-showing-500 Internal Server Error.com/logs/php_error.log
+1 | root/www.name-of-your-website-showing-500 Internal Server Error.com/logs/php_error.log |

 In order to increase the php memory, to get rid of random 500 Internal Server Error, you can add this to your .htaccess file (in the root) :

-php_value memory_limit valueM
+1 | php_value memory_limit valueM |

-Importance : It obviously solves the random 500 Internal Server Error due to insufficient php memory. �This value of php memory is distributed for all the files under the folder (root of your website in this case) including WordPress.
-If you have a subdomain, that will share it and might throw 500 Internal Server Error as the memory actually not increased much in real.
-For example, in your main folder there is WordPress (default php memory 32 MB) and in sub- there is another WordPress (32 MB again), if you increase the php memory to 64 MB from the .htacees in the root of your website, you will get 500 Internal Server Error again!
-Simply because the 64 MB is divided in to 2 x 32 MB.
-So to solve this 500 Internal Server Error in your case you will need a value > 64 MB.
+Importance: It solves the random 500 Internal Server Error due to insufficient PHP memory.
+This value of PHP memory is distributed for all the files under the folder (the root of your website in this case) including WordPress.
+If you have a subdomain, that will share it and might throw 500 Internal Server Error as the memory has not increased much in real.
+For example, in your main folder, there is WordPress (default PHP memory 32 MB) and in sub- there is another WordPress (32 MB again), if you increase the PHP memory to 64 MB from the .htacees in the root of your website, you will get 500 Internal Server Error again!
+Simply because the 64 MB is divided into 2 x 32 MB.
+So to solve this 500 Internal Server Error in your case you will need a value of more than 64 MB.

-Changing php memory from wp-config to solve the random 500 Internal Server Error :
+Changing PHP memory from wp-config to solve the random 500 Internal Server Error :

 in wp-config.php, you need to add :

-define(‘WP_MEMORY_LIMIT’, ‘valueM’);
+1 | define('WP_MEMORY_LIMIT', 'valueM'); |

-Importance : This is specific for the WordPress installation under question showing random 500 Internal Server Error.
+Importance: This is specific for the WordPress installation under question showing random 500 Internal Server Error.

-Changing from php.ini : It is better to ask the hosting provider before manipulating php.ini.
+Changing from php.ini: It is better to ask the hosting provider before manipulating php.ini.

 More on random 500 Internal Server Error

-If increasing the memory to practical value does not solve the 500 Internal Server Error, there is probable issue with sql database (as we are talking about migration).
+If increasing the memory to practical value does not solve the 500 Internal Server Error, there is a probable issue with the SQL database (as we are talking about migration).
 Again, look what error is showing on the error log.
 If the 500 Internal Server error is due to any specific plugin, deactivate, delete it, clean the database and then install the plugin again.
 You will not get 500 Internal Server Error anymore.

 Sometimes, hacking attempts can throw 500 Internal Server Error.
-This is due to the fact, the hacker has injected some code and that is eating up the php memory.
+This is due to the fact, the hacker has injected some code and that is eating up the PHP memory.
 PHP log will show the problem.